Pre-Season and In-Season Planning in Fashion Retail: A Complete Guide

 Size or pack optimization, also known as prepack optimization, is the process of determining the optimal pack sizes or configurations in which products should be shipped from distribution centers to retail stores.

-The key objective is to minimize total supply chain costs related to handling and inventory and improve inventory productivity with right pack sizes.
+The key objective is to minimize total supply chain costs related to handling and inventory, and improve inventory productivity with the right pack sizes.

 - Initial Allocation